neftjs/neft/response.coffee.md

 *Response* Response(*Object* options)
 -------------------------------------

-Class represents response for a request.
+This class represents a response for a request.

-It's created automatically and used to handle a request.
+It's created automatically in the [Networking::createRequest()][] method.

 Access it with:
 ```